vipul2802/o365hq.com/content/blog/New Windows 10 update.md

 **ConfigMgr**\
 In the recently released version of ConfigMgr 1802, it was possible to perform step-by-step deployment cycles.
-This is the next step in automating the maintenance of workplaces based on Windows 10 and Office 365 ProPlus.
+This is the next step in automating the maintenance of workplaces based on Windows 10 and Microsoft 365 Apps for enterprise.
 If the update is deployed to the target group computers without errors, it is automatically launched for the next group of employees.